The Children’s Own School Experience

 • Lunch for full-day children

 • Children bring their own packed lunches.
-We are a nut-free facility.
+We are a nut-free school.

 12:00 – 12:30 pm Playground Time